stcline/Blink-Test-the-SSH-Connection/README.md

 ## Prerequisites:
   1. SSH connection to your Raspberry Pi (Using the Secure Shell App)
   2. Install Git on your Raspberry Pi (Should already be installed)
+  3. Personal access token created on your GitHub account for all repos:

 ## How to execute code (from the terminal window in the SSH application):